-It is sad that the leaven of scribes and Pharisees continues to infiltrate the Church.
+But how sad that the leaven of the ritualism of the scribes and Pharisees continues to infiltrate the Church!

-So it is not surprising that when you present the Gospel, people do not see freedom, but oppression and restrictive rules (and often arbitrariness).
+So it is not surprising that when you present the Gospel, people do not see freedom, but oppression and restrictive rules (and many times, arbitrariness).

 Perhaps this happens because we have been more concerned with living religion than with living Christ.

-We have put more emphasis on accusing than on loving and presenting the Good News of Salvation.
+We have placed more emphasis on accusing than on loving and presenting the Good News of Salvation.
 In talking more about hell than heaven.